dorward/online-gaming/src/markdown-pages/001-players/100-checklist.md

 * Double check your [video and audio settings](/players-configure-av) and spend a little time in the bar area chatting to people half an hour or so before the game is due to start so that any technical issues get discovered early.
+* Change your [nickname and pronouns](/players-identity) to match your character's identity.